Laser-enhanced quantum sensing boosts sensitivity and dynamic range: Methods

-The new equation \ref{eq:psnl_new} for the PSNL is experimentally verified by analyzing the red ODMR measurement from Fig.~\ref{fig:figure_3}A in the main text.
-The results are given in Fig.~\ref{fig:figure_3}C in the main text.
+The new equation \ref{eq:psnl_new} for the PSNL is experimentally verified by analyzing the red ODMR measurement from Fig.~\ref{fig:figure_2}a.
+The results are given in Fig.~\ref{fig:figure_1}d.
 The red curve was determined using equation \ref{eq:psnl_general} with $I(\nu)$ being the Lorentzian fit of the measurement data.
 The dotted line represents the results for the PSNL determined via the fit parameters of the Lorentzian using the typically assumed equation \ref{eq:psnl_old}.
 The dashed line marks the PSNL determined by using the same fit parameters but the new and general valid equation \ref{eq:psnl_new} from \cite{yves_paper}.
 There is a good overlap between the results for the general definition of the PSNL (see Eq.~\ref{eq:psnl_general}) and the new equation \ref{eq:psnl_new} from \cite{yves_paper}.
-This clearly demonstrates that the common equation \ref{eq:psnl_old} is only valid in the regime of small ODMR contrasts and can thus not be used to estimate the PSNL for LTM.
-Furthermore, this result marks the first experimental demonstration of a super-linear improvement of the PSNL sensitivity with contrast.
+This clearly demonstrates that the commonly used equation \ref{eq:psnl_old} is only valid in the regime of small ODMR contrasts and can thus not be used to estimate the PSNL for LTM.
+This result marks the first experimental demonstration of a super-linear improvement of the PSNL sensitivity with contrast.
+Additionally, as expected from the results in \cite{yves_paper}, the point of optimal sensitivity shifts from the point of inflection for small contrasts to the minimum of the ODMR curve for higher contrasts.
+This shift can also be seen in the difference between the determination methods of the PSNL sensitivity via the fit parameters (dashed and dotted line in Fig.~\ref{fig:figure_2}d).
+The slightly worse sensitivity when approaching exactly the ODMR resonance is due to a contrast just below 100\,\% (see Fig.~\ref{fig:figure_2}a).When the hyperfine interaction of the NV centers with the $^{14}$N atom is visible in the ODMR spectrum and the hyperfine lines are not clearly separated, the fit function needs to be modified to a sum of three Lorentzian functions, as shown in Fig.~\ref{fig:figure_3}b.
+When clearly separating the hyperfine line, e.\,g.\, by polarization of one state or by further decreasing the linewidth, Eq.~\ref{eq:psnl_new} can be used to determine the PSNL.
+When the resonances are overlapping, as in Fig.~\ref{fig:figure_3}b, equation \ref{eq:psnl_new} is not directly applicable and equation \ref{eq:psnl_general} needs to be used to determine the PSNL (see Fig.~\ref{fig:figure_3}c).
+Nevertheless, the super-linear improvement of PSNL sensitivity with contrast is still valid.

+\bmheadNoDot{Data availability} All data related to this study are available from the corresponding authors upon request.

+\bmheadNoDot{Acknowledgements} We thank M.~Scharwaechter, P.~Holl and S.~Adler for input regarding the experimental setup.
+Furthermore, we thank H.~Hapuarachchi, Q.~Sun, P.~Reineck, B.~C.~Gibson, M.~A.~Slocum, N.~Peekhaus and S.~Soekadar for discussions.
+We are also grateful to T.~Probst for reviewing the manuscript.
+Lastly, we thank F.~A.~Hahl and T.~Luo for their previous contributions in the field of laser threshold magnetometry.
+We acknowledge the support from the German Federal Ministry of Research, Technology and Space, Bundesministerium für Forschung, Technologie und Raumfahrt (BMFTR) under grant nos.
+13N16485 (to F.S., L.L., Y.R., J.J.) and 13N16492 (to R.B.).